Focusing on people in humanitarian and low- and middle-income contexts

 At the University of Leeds:

-Dr Dani Barrington, Lecturer in Water, Sanitation and Health
+Dr Dani Barrington, Visiting Lecturer in Water, Sanitation and Health

 Dr Pete Culmer, Associate Professor, School of Mechanical Engineering.
 Pete is also a member of the IMPRESS initiative of the National Institute for Health Research (NIHR) Surgical MedTech Cooperative which aims to encourage more engineers and scientists to work on researching new technologies for incontinence.